11 Put on the whole armor of God, that you may be able to stand against the wiles of the devil.

 If a believer is not on alert spiritually, he will end in spiritual disaster.
 If he is not fully equipped with the full armor, he is not prepared for a spiritual war.
 Satan stealthily introduces deceptive, attractive items into our lives that will entrap us in spiritual defeat.
 We need all that God provides for spiritual conflict to deal with our crafty foe.
 We cannot underestimate our enemy.

 The devil is not some hideous creature with horns and gross appearance but an angel of light that appears beautiful to many people.
-Every his “ministers” are “ministers of righteousness,” not ministers of evil (2 Co 11:14-15).
+Even his “ministers” are “ministers of righteousness,” not ministers of evil (2 Co 11:14-15).
 He appears in the form of religious liberalism, which always appears sweet and nice but without substance.

 The way a Christian becomes strong in the Lord is to put on the armor that God provides for Christian living.
 Spiritual armory is a metaphor for utilizing God’s divine operating assets for us.